What is Synthetic Cash?

 Synthetic cash is a financial instrument that is created to function like other financial instruments, but certain characteristics of the simulated financial instrument are altered.
 The simulated instruments may not necessarily exist.

 Synthetic cash provides investors with patterns of cash flows that are specifically tailored to them.
-It also offers investors with risk profiles and maturities that match their requirements.
+It also offers investors risk profiles and maturities that match their requirements.
 The structuring of synthetic cash primarily depends on the requirements of the investor (s), and it must meet the specified need for it to serve the intended purpose.

 - Synthetic cash is an instrument that is tailored to mimic other financial instruments used in investment options.